JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/kotlin-coroutines.md

 In the future, the number of coroutine-based APIs will grow and using only Java may not be enough to implement a fully functional plugin.
 It will be required to use Kotlin, at least partially, e.g., to implement coroutine-based extension points.

-## Coroutines Basics

-_TODO_

-### Coroutine Builders

-_TODO: basic builders_

-### Suspending Functions

-_TODO: `suspend` keyword, how does suspending work, we can call suspending function only from suspending function/lambda_

-### Coroutine Context

-_TODO: dispatchers, error handling_

-### Lifecycle

-TODO: children, cancelling

-### Additional Resources
+## Learning Resources

-It is highly recommended to check the following resources to understand coroutines more deeply and become fluent with available APIs:
+Before going to the next coroutine sections, it is highly recommended to check the following resources to understand coroutines and become fluent with available APIs:

 - [Official Kotlin Coroutines Guide](https://kotlinlang.org/docs/coroutines-guide.html)
 - KotlinConf talks by Roman Elizarov (Kotlin Coroutines architect):